ZheyuanXie/CUDA-Path-Tracer-Denoising/README.md

   * Implement antialiasing (by jittering rays within each pixel)
 * Diffuse surfaces
 * Perfectly specular-reflective (mirrored) surfaces
-* Stream compaction optimization
+* Stream compaction optimization.
+You may use any of:
+  * Your global-memory work-efficient stream compaction implementation.
+  * A shared-memory work-efficient stream compaction (see below).
+  * `thrust::remove_if` or any of the other Thrust stream compaction functions.

 You are also required to implement at least 2 of the following features.
 Please ask if you need good references (they will be added to this README later on).
-If you find good references, share them.
+If you find good references, share them! **Extra credit**: implement more features on top of the 2 required ones, with point value up to +20/100 at the grader's discretion (based on difficulty and coolness).

 * Work-efficient stream compaction using shared memory across multiple blocks (See *GPU Gems 3* Chapter 39).